uptech/engineering/content/_index.md

 [[extra.list]]
 title = "Process"
-content = "Begin to understand the various processes we follow through the lifecycle of projects and why chose those processes."
+content = "Begin to understand the various processes we follow through the lifecycle of projects and why we chose those processes."

 [[extra.list]]
 title = "Best Practices"